Sailors' superstitions: Sirens and Scylla

 Another mythological creature, the Scylla, is a similar female sea demon that is both dangerous yet beautiful.
 Sirens supposedly "lured mariners to their deaths with their melodious, enchanting song", while "Scylla sent countless sailors to the depths of the sea."

 On a related note, it was considered bad luck to have women on board, due to the potential for distractions which in turn would anger the sea gods and cause bad weather.

 Albatross

 The albatross as a superstitious relic is referenced in Samuel Taylor Coleridge's well-known 1798 poem The Rime of the Ancient Mariner.
 It is considered very unlucky to kill an albatross; in Coleridge's poem, the narrator killed the bird and his fellow sailors eventually force him to wear the dead bird around his neck.
-However, if a sailor sees an albatross, and allows it to live, then it's good luck.
+It is considered good luck for a sailor to see an albatross and let it live.

 Bananas

 Having bananas on a ship, especially on a private boat or fishing yacht, is considered bad luck.
 The origin of the superstition is unknown.
 Some believe it originates from the bananas causing other fruits and vegetables to ripen too quickly.